crossminer/scava-docs/docs/user-guide/administration/index.md

 ![workers-view](./screenshots/workers-view.png)

 ### The Properties management feature
-The Properties feature allows to configure generic configurations applied to the metric-platform, eg., Github OAuth tokens, ..
+The Properties feature allows to configure generic configurations applied to the metric-platform, eg., Github OAuth tokens.

 ![properties-view](./screenshots/properties-view.png)

+Among the properties that can be set, we can name:
+- GitHub
+   -Token githubToken
+- GitLab
+   -Token: gitlabToken
+- Eclipse (both mandatory if set)
+   -ClientID: eclipseClientId
+   -Token: eclipseClientToken

 ### The Stack Traces feature
 The Stack traces feature allows to display the errors/stracktraces produced during the metric-platform analysis process in the admin UI to ease debugging.